hoangduytran/blender-manual/manual/scene_layout/object/properties/line_art.rst

 .. _bpy.types.ObjectLineArt.usage:

 Usage
-   How the object is loaded into line art.
+   How the object is loaded into Line Art.
    This property overrides the parent collection's :ref:`scene_layout-collections-line-art` usage.

    :Inherit:
-      No special loading strategy for line art.
+      No special loading strategy for Line Art.
-      Loading of the object is controlled by parent collection's line art settings.
+      Loading of the object is controlled by parent collection's Line Art settings.
    :Include:
-      Force include the object into line art calculation even if its parent collection specifies otherwise.
+      Force include the object into Line Art calculation even if its parent collection specifies otherwise.
    :Intersection Only:
       The object will only produce intersection lines in the scene and its own geometry stays invisible.
    :Occlusion Only:
       The object will only cause occlusion to existing feature lines and its geometry stays invisible.
    :Exclude:
-      The object will not be loaded into line art at all.
+      The object will not be loaded into Line Art at all.
    :No Intersection:
       The object will not generate intersection lines on itself or with other objects in scene.
    :Force Intersection: Generate intersection lines even with objects that disabled intersection.